 - Select that Device as the Template Device choice in the combo-box.

-The wizard displays each page with choices pre-selected based on the location that the Auto-Add Wizard was started from.
+The wizard displays each page with choices pre-selected based on the location from which the Auto-Add Wizard was started.

-A Farm Admininistrator has the ability to turn Auto-Add on or off and to select the default Site.
+A Farm Administrator can turn Auto-Add on or off and select the default Site.

-A Site Admininistrator only has the ability to select the default site if the current default site is a site in which that administrator is the Site Administrator.
-If the Site Administrator is not the Administrator of the currently selected default Site, then that administrator can only configure the sites they has access to.
+A Site Administrator can select the default site if the current default site is a site in which that administrator is the Site Administrator.
+If the Site Administrator is not the Administrator of the currently selected default Site, then that administrator can only configure the sites they have access to.

 To configure Auto-Add settings (the default collection of a site, template device for the default collection and target device naming rules):